 Consider that you want to know about the users who leave the app without completing a purchase.
 For this, you can create a new audience list.

-Here to find out the churned users, I set the filter to the event ‘Add_to_cart‘.This will filter out all the users that has added a product to the cart.
+Here to find out the churned users, I set the filter to the event ‘Add_to_cart‘.This will filter out all the users that have added a product to the cart.

 But this is not enough for me to find out the users who have added the product to the cart but has not made a purchase.